-Google App Engine (GAE) is a wonderful cloud computing infrastructure by Google, for building web applications using certain languages one of which has been Java – the language most popular today owing to its simplicity, robustness and quality.
-Based on the PaaS (Platform As A Service) model of cloud computing, it provides a computing platform as well as solution put together, as a service and hence, it turns out to be a cost effective and less complex approach as compared to others.
+Google App Engine (GAE) is a wonderful cloud computing infrastructure by Google, for building web applications using certain languages one of which has been Java – the language most popular today owing to its simplicity, robustness, and quality.
+Based on the PaaS (Platform As A Service) model of cloud computing, it provides a computing platform as well as a solution put together, as a service and hence, it turns out to be a cost-effective and less complex approach as compared to others.

 Google App Engine for Java Application Development makes it possible to create and run web applications with the use of standard Java technologies and then execute them on the robust infrastructure provided by Google.
-This app engine executes the dynamic allocation of system resources for a particular application depending on the demand at that time.
+GAE executes the dynamic allocation of system resources for a particular application depending on the demand at that time.